BoboTiG/python-mss/docs/source/usage.rst

 When using the NumPy array interface protocol, the returned object is in HWC (height, width, channels) format, with the channels in BGRA order.

-Note that OpenCV uses RGB order, rather than the BGRA order used in this automatic conversion.
+Note that most libraries do not expect the alpha channel to be present, or expect an order other than the BGRA order used in this automatic conversion.
 You may prefer to use the :py:meth:`mss.ScreenShot.to_numpy` method instead.

 Alpha Channel
 -------------